-Despite these limitations, the recommendations were based on evidence from the best available clinical studies with patient-important endpoints.
+Despite these limitations, the recommendations in this guideline are based on evidence from the best available clinical studies with patient-important endpoints.
 The panel determined that when an explicit trade-off between the highly uncertain benefits (e.g., the panel was unable to confirm that HCQ increases viral cure or reduces mortality) and the known putative harms (QT prolongation and drug-drug interactions) were considered, a net positive benefit was not reached and could possibly be negative (risk of excess harm).
 The safety of drugs used for the treatment of COVID-19, especially in patients with cardiovascular disease, immunosuppressive conditions, or those who are critically ill with multi-organ failure has also not been studied.
-Drugs like azithromycin and hydroxychloroquine can cause QT prolongation and potentially life-threatening arrhythmias.
+Drugs like AZ and HCQ can cause QT prolongation and potentially life-threatening arrhythmias.
 Steroids and IL-6 inhibitors can be immunosuppressive and potentially increase risk of secondary infections.
 Steroids may produce long term side effect such as osteonecrosis .
-Given that the panel could not make a determination whether the benefits outweigh harms for these treatments it would be ethical and prudent to enroll patients with COVID-19 in clinical trials, rather than use clinically unproven therapies .
+In instances where the panel could not make a determination whether the benefits outweigh harms, it is be ethical and prudent to enroll patients with COVID-19 in clinical trials, rather than use clinically unproven therapies .
 There are multiple ongoing trials, some with adaptive designs, which potentially can quickly answer pressing questions on efficacy and safety of drugs in the treatment of patients with COVID-19.

 We acknowledge that enrolling patients in RCTs might not be feasible for many frontline providers due to limited access and infrastructure.
 Should lack of access to clinical trials exist, we encourage setting up local or collaborative registries to systematically evaluate the efficacy and safety of drugs to contribute to the knowledge base.
 Without such evaluations we often attribute success to drugs and failure to disease (COVID-19) .
 During such a pandemic, barriers to conducting studies and enrolling patients in trials for already overburdened front line providers should be minimized while ensuring the rights and safety of patients .

-For clinical trials and observational studies, it is critical to determine a priori standardized & practical definitions of patient populations, clinical syndromes, disease severity and outcomes.
+For clinical trials and observational studies, it is critical to determine a priori standardized and practical definitions of patient populations, clinical syndromes, disease severity and outcomes.
 Observational and non-experimental studies can sometimes answer questions not addressed by trials, but there is still a need for standardized definitions.
 For clinical syndromes clearly distinguishing between asymptomatic carrier state, upper respiratory tract infection and lower respiratory tract infection is important.
-Illness severity should be reasonably defined using readily available clinical criteria of end organ failure, like the degree of respiratory failure using Sa02 or Fi02:Pa02 ratios for lower respiratory tract infection, as opposed to location-based severity determinations such as ICU admission, which can lead to bias based on resource limitations (i.e., bed availability) or regional/institutional practice patterns .
+Illness severity should be reasonably defined using readily available clinical criteria of end organ failure, like the degree of respiratory failure using SpO2 (percentage of oxyhemoglobin saturation) or PaO2:FiO2 ratios (partial pressure of oxygen in arterial blood: fractional percentage of inspired oxygen) for lower respiratory tract infection, as opposed to location-based severity determinations such as ICU admission, which can lead to bias based on resource limitations (i.e., bed availability) or regional/institutional practice patterns .
 For outcomes of prophylaxis trials, the primary endpoint should be prevention of infection and for therapeutic trials patient centered outcomes like reduction of mortality (both short term and long term) .
 Trials should also study treatments in high risk populations or special populations like immunosuppressed patients, people with HIV, patients with cardiovascular comorbidities and pregnant women.
 The panel expressed the overarching goal that patients be recruited into ongoing trials, which would provide much needed evidence on the efficacy and safety of various therapies for COVID-19.

 This is a living guideline that will be frequently updated as new data emerges.
 Updates and changes to the guideline will be posted to the IDSA website.